r-lidar/lasR/python/README.md

 # Basic usage examples (no data processing)
 python examples/basic_usage.py

-# Basic usage with your data
+# Basic usage with your data (file or directory)
-python examples/basic_usage.py your_file.las
+python examples/basic_usage.py /path/to/las_or_dir

 # Complete feature demonstration
 python examples/complete_example.py

-# Complete workflow with your data
+# Complete workflow with your data (file or directory)
-python examples/complete_example.py your_file.las
+python examples/complete_example.py /path/to/las_or_dir

 # Create and use pipelines
 python examples/create_pipelines.py